 What Do Steroids Do for Workouts?

-Sometimes, depending on the steroid, it may be possible to intensify workouts by timing your dose of anabolic steroids just right.
+Sometimes, depending on the steroid, it may be possible to intensify workouts by timing your dose just right.
 For example, when it comes to Dianabol, which is popular for adding muscle mass, some men prefer to take the entire daily dose about 30 minutes before their workouts because it provides a tremendous energy burst.
 Some people believe this may facilitate gains, as well, since men who take their doses just before workouts can enjoy more power, more strength, and more intensity, allowing them to push their workouts to the very limits.

-What Steroids Do for Recovery?
+What They Do for Recovery?

-One of the biggest reasons why men and women alike turn to anabolic steroids has to do with workout intensity – and, surprisingly, workout recovery.
+One of the biggest reasons why men and women alike turn to them has to do with workout intensity – and, surprisingly, workout recovery.
 Remember that when you lift weights or participate in any form of strength training, your muscles don’t grow during your workout.
-They actually grow when you rest during a time called your recovery period, and this is why natural athletes who don’t use steroids often take one or two days off after a major workout.
+They actually grow when you rest during a time called your recovery period, and this is why natural athletes who don’t use often take one or two days off after a major workout.
 It allows for ample growth.

-However, when athletes and bodybuilders use steroids, this reduces the amount of time they need for recovery simply because it enhances the recovery process.
+However, when athletes and bodybuilders use, this reduces the amount of time they need for recovery simply because it enhances the recovery process.
 These individuals don’t have to take as much time off because their recovery is much quicker.
 For this reason, they can get right back in the gym and start the process of building muscle tissue again, sometimes the very next day.
-Some bodybuilders who use steroids train seven days a week and only take recovery days once every couple weeks; others claim this is too much and take one or two recovery days each week, depending on their goals and the intensity of their workouts.
+Some bodybuilders who use train seven days a week and only take recovery days once every couple weeks; others claim this is too much and take one or two recovery days each week, depending on their goals and the intensity of their workouts.